Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Discussion

-This paper set out to investigate whether the constructional profile of CDS, which is shaped in a way to support the acquisition of \textit{functional} language competence, is actually conducive to \textit{formal} language learning, or whether its relative lack of complex sentences and canonical SV(X) utterances makes it so impoverished that meaningful formal learning does not happen.
+This paper set out to investigate whether the constructional profile of CDS, which is shaped in a way to support the acquisition of \textit{functional} language competence, actually influences LMs' \textit{formal} language learning, and whether its relative lack of complex sentences and canonical SV(X) utterances makes it less useful training data, or too ``impoverished'' for meaningful formal learning to happen.
 The results of our utterance-level corpus analysis for German align with earlier findings on CDS and book language for English \cite{cameron-faulkner2003construction,cameron-faulkner2013comparison,bunzeck2024richness} and Irish \cite{cameron-faulkner2011form}, adding to the growing evidence that this linguistic distribution is fairly universal, at least in WEIRD societies \cite{henrich2024weird}.

-The results of our language modeling experiments are much more surprising.
-The constructional profile of training data is not overly important for training small, developmentally plausible LMs from scratch.
+From a language modeling perspective, the constructional profile of training data is \textit{not} overly important for the resulting performance on linguistic benchmarks.
 Rather, starting/turning points of the resulting learning trajectories are mostly determined by the respective amount of training steps.
 Despite models trained with more complex input resulting in slightly better performance, they do not begin to learn earlier.
 Global learning trajectories are extremely similar, only the local magnitude differs between different constructional setups.
-For word-level learning processes such as lexical decision or (anti)surprisal tests, data with more fragments and questions even seems to be rather conducive, whereas models trained on more complex utterances do not learn this level of knowledge equally well.
+This provides further evidence that LMs based on the Transformer architecture \cite{vaswani2017attention} not only memorize language from their training data, but generalize to the underlying patterns.
+The same holds true or word-level learning processes such as lexical decision or (anti)surprisal tests, where data with more fragments and questions even seems to be rather beneficial.
+Furthermore, the comparison of our results to the Llama 3.2 1B model shows that rather high scores are already attainable with small models and little data (only on long VP-coordination do our models underperform).